pauljxtan/nfl-rushing/README.md

 - I realized at some point that calling each row a "rush" is a bit of a misnomer, since each one obviously comprises multiple rushes.
 Going back and renaming everything seemed like a bit of a hassle for the purposes of this challenge, so I decided not to, but just wanted to mention it anyway.
+(There are only two hard things in CS, etc.)